| Comparative

 to include orientations and strategies defined by the planning frameworks

-into their sectorial policies.
+into their sectorial policies.the inadequate

 capacities of technical organs responsible for the operationalization